Paul Hug

 Paul Norman Hug (June 27, 1906 – September 5, 1949) was an American college football player and coach.

 Early years

 Hug played under LeRoy Sprankle at Kingsport High with Bobby Dodd.
-Both Hug and Dodd intended to attend Vanderbilt University but were pried away by Robert Neyland.
+Following high school, the only universities to offer scholarships to the two athletes were the University of Tennessee and Vanderbilt University.
+Dodd recommended that the two of them attend Vanderbilt to play for the Vanderbilt Commodores football team under head coach Dan McGugin, but Dodd said that he did not meet the academic requirements for the university.
+However, by that time, the two had already turned down Tennessee's offer, so the two decided to travel to Atlanta, where Dodd's brother was attending the Georgia School of Technology.
+However, Dodd again could not meet the academic requirements.
+The two tried to join the University of Georgia, but that university did not offer them scholarships.
+The two were planning to travel to Macon, Georgia, to see if they could attend Mercer University, but around that time, Dodd's brother had contacted Robert Neyland, head coach for the Tennessee Volunteers football team, and was able to convince him to allow the two to join his team.
+During their time at Tennessee, both Dodd and Hug were members of the Sigma Nu fraternity.

 University of Tennessee

-Hug was a prominent end for the Tennessee Volunteers football teams of the University of Tennessee from 1928 to 1930.
+Hug was a prominent end for the Volunteers from 1928 to 1930.

 1928

 In 1928, Tennessee remained undefeated on the season with a 6–0 victory over Vanderbilt; its first win in the series since 1916.
 Before 1928, Vanderbilt held a strong advantage over the Volunteers with a record of 18–2–3.
 Since 1928, Tennessee has dominated the rivalry.
 The crowd of 22,000 was the largest ever to see a game in Tennessee up to that point.
 A 16-yard pass from Roy Witt to Paul Hug in the second quarter was the lone score of the contest.
 He wore number 26 and weighed 172 pounds.